mantidproject/mantid/docs/source/release/v6.1.0/framework.rst

 - Added the ability to specify the spectrum number in :ref:`FindPeaksAutomatic <algm-FindPeaksAutomatic>`.
 - :ref:`LoadLog <algm-LoadLog>` will now detect old unsupported log files and set an appropriate explanatory string in the exception.
 - :ref:`Stitch1DMany <algm-Stitch1DMany>` has additional property `IndexOfReference` to allow user to decide which of the provided workspaces should give reference for scaling
+- New algorithm :ref:`CalculateMultipleScattering <algm-CalculateMultipleScattering>` to calculate multiple scattering corrections using a Monte Carlo integration approach that doesn't rely on an isotropic scattering assumption.
+The implementation is based on Fortran code developed by Mike Johnson and Spencer Howells under the names Muscat, MODES and DISCUS.
+The algorithm only supports elastic instruments so far but support for inelastic instruments will be added at a later date.
 - New algorithm :ref:`GeneratePythonFitScript <algm-GeneratePythonFitScript>` allows the creation of a python script for sequential fitting.

 Improvements